profbucket/Journey-To-The-Mnt/README.md

+# NOTE:
-NOTE: These were the lab instructions given to us for our class, I am keeping them here for posterity.
+These were the lab instructions given to us for our class, I am keeping them here for posterity, in case anyone wanted to see them.

 # Lab08